sagemeadows/phonlab-guide/README.md

 6. [**Plotting the Data**](#plotting-the-data)
     - Using R to plot voices and vowels.
 7. [**Add to the Guide**](#add-to-the-guide)
-    - How to edit Markdown, and how to use GitHub to update this guide.
+    - Editing Markdown, converting to HTML and PDF, and how to use GitHub to update this guide.

 ## The Command Line
 ### What is a command line, and why is it useful?